-PEN International is supported by the following in the capacity of Vice Presidents:
+PEN International is supported by the following in the capacity of Vice President:

-Margaret Atwood; Niels Barford; Andrei Bitov; Alexandre Blokh; Sook-Hee Chun; J.M.
-Coetzee; Georges Emmanual Clancier; Moris Farhi CBE; Gloria Guardia; Nadine Gordimer; Nancy Ing; Kata Kulavkova; Lucina Kathmann; Joanne Leedom-Ackermann; Predrag Matvejevic; Toni Morrison; Boris A. Novak; Michael Scammell; Eugene Schoulgin; Vida Ognjenovic
+Margaret Atwood; Niels E. Barford; Andrei Bitov; Alexandre Blokh; Sook-Hee Chun; J.M.
+Coetzee; Georges-Emmanuel Clancier; Moris Farhi; Gloria Guardia; Nancy Ing; Kata Kulavkova; Lucina Kathmann; Eric Lax; Joanne Leedom-Ackermann; Predrag Matvejevic; Toni Morrison; Boris A. Novak; Judith Rodriguez; Michael Scammell; Eugene Schoulgin; Vida Ognjenovic; Hori Takeaki; Franca Tiberto.

 Founder: Mrs C. A. Dawson Scott

 Novelist, English, Nobel Prize in Literature (1932).
 Author of the Forsyte Saga.